ansys/pyaedt/doc/source/Resources/User_Guide.rst

     # Desktop is automatically closed here.

-The previous code launches AEDT and initializes a new Circuit design.
+The preceding code launches AEDT and initializes a new Circuit design.

 .. image:: ./aedt_first_page.png
   :width: 800